[% total_qty %][%% basket.cost_subtotal|multi_currency %%] [%% 0|multi_currency %%]

 “My son has been very happy with the process so far.
 There is a good quantity of information/resources available for him.
 The online classes where there is real interactive teaching makes a big difference in enabling him to feel some confidence in the process of settling into a new school.
 To meet the teachers and to have some very basic interaction has been helpful for him to begin to feel a part of the school.
 Thanks to everyone for being so welcoming”.

-Parent of a pupil who has recently joined the school
+Parent of a pupil who joined the school during lockdown

 If you’d like to find out more about joining the school, please contact firstname.lastname@example.org